PavelLaptev/css-houdini-squircle/README.md

 If you'd like to contribute, please fork the repository.
 Pull requests are warmly welcome.

 The project structure is separated into `nextJS` app and `lib` folder.
 The `lib` folder contains the script itself.
 The `nextJS` app is used for the demo.
-The `lib` folder is a separate NPM package.

 ```
 📁 root
   📁 lib
-    - package.json
     - squircle.js
   📁 … other nextJS folders
 ```